mcneel/developer.rhino3d.com/_guide_topics/yak/installing-and-managing-packages.md

 ---
 title: Installing and Managing Packages
-description: >
-  This is a step by step guide to installing a Yak package.
+description: This is a step by step guide to installing a Yak package.
-authors: ['Will Pearson']
+authors: ['will_pearson']
 author_contacts: ['will']
 sdk: ['Yak']
 languages: # empty